ashishsalunkhe/ashishsalunkhe/README.md

 - 👯 I’m looking to collaborate with other researchers in the field of Explainable AI and Financial Markets
 - 😄 Pronouns: He/Him
 - 💬 Ask me about: F1, Games, Music and Tech - Javascript/Python or React/Django
-- ✨ Special interests in NLP and Knowledge Graphs and a keen interest in designing UIs
+- ✨ Special interests in NLP and a keen interest in designing UIs
 - 📚 I'm an avid reader, I write blogs and I'm fond of origami.
 - 📫 How to reach me: [@avsalunkhe98](https://twitter.com/avsalunkhe98)